Stacey Abrams running for governor next year

-Democrat Stacey Abrams launched a long-anticipated bid for Georgia governor Wednesday, potentially pitting her in a rematch of her 2018 race against Republican Gov. Brian Kemp.
+ATLANTA – Democrat Stacey Abrams launched a long-anticipated bid for Georgia governor Dec.
+1, potentially pitting her in a rematch of her 2018 race against Republican Gov. Brian Kemp.

 “Opportunity in our state shouldn’t be determined by your zip code, background or access to power,” she said.